RESEARCH & DEVELOPMENT

 *Part of this technology was developed with the commissioning and grants of the New Energy and Industrial Technology Development Organization (NEDO).

-Cars are now equipped with increasingly sophisticated electronic systems, and SoCs are a key component that controls them.
+Cars are now equipped with increasingly sophisticated electronic systems, and the System on Chip (SoC) is a key component that controls them.
 We are working on R&D of in-vehicle SoCs to enable a more affluent society.

 Working closely with other companies to promote semiconductor development and create a hopeful mobility society for the next generation